draftdev/jobs/devrel.md

 - 100% flexible hours, location, and (mostly) asynchronous work
 - Regular feedback from our team and clients
 - Work directly with a team of Technical Content Specialists
-- Help shape the direction of a quickly-growing small business
+- Help shape the direction of a quickly growing small business
 - Transparent hiring process, pay rate, and company insights
-- Hourly contract to start with the option to transition to salary and paid time off in 6-months
+- Hourly contract to start with the option to transition to salary and paid time off in 6 months

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shrhQ6GHzWT0AJN4h).